ampproject/amphtml/spec/amp-actions-and-events.md

   </tr>
   <tr>
     <td>input-debounced</td>
     <td>Fired when the value of the element is changed.
-This is similar to the standard input event, but it only fires when 300ms have passed after the value of the input has stopped changing.
-This is currently experimental, so [the "input-debounced" experiment must be enabled](https://www.ampproject.org/docs/reference/experimental) before using.</td>
+This is similar to the standard input event, but it only fires when 300ms have passed after the value of the input has stopped changing.</td>
     <td>Various, see below.</td>
   </tr>
 </table>